digital-asset/daml/ledger/daml-on-sql/README.rst

 Replicate performance envelope tests
 ====================================

-The following setup has been used to run the performance envelope
+The following setup has been used to run the performance envelope tests:

-tests:
+- PostgreSQL server: a GCP Cloud SQL managed instance using PostgreSQL 12, with 1 vCPU, 3.75 GB of RAM, 250 MB/s of network throughput, a 10 GB SDD HD, 1.2 MB/s of R/W disk throughput, 8 RIOPS and 15 WIOPS, no automatic failover or disk increase, default PostgreSQL 12 configuration.

-- PostgreSQL server: a GCP Cloud SQL managed instance using PostgreSQL 12, with a 1 vCPU, 3.75 GB of RAM, 250 MB/s of network throughput, a 10 GB SDD HD, 1.2 MB/s of R/W disk throughput, 8 RIOPS and 15 WIOPS, no automatic failover or disk increase, default PostgreSQL 12 configuration.
+- *DAML on PostgreSQL* server: a GCP N1-Standard-1 instance, with 1 vCPU, 3.75

-- *DAML on SQL* server: a GCP N1-Standard-1 instance, with 1 vCPU, 3.75 GB of RAM, Ubuntu 20.04 LTS (64 bit), 10 GB boot disk, OpenJDK 1.8.0_242
+  GB of RAM, Ubuntu 20.04 LTS (64 bit), 10 GB boot disk, OpenJDK 1.8.0_242

 - Ledger API test tool client: a GCP F1-Micro instance, with 1 shared vCPU, 614 MB of RAM, Ubuntu 20.04 LTS (64 bit), 10 GB boot disk, OpenJDK 1.8.0_242

 The three instances were in the same region and availability zone to minimize the latency between the three.

 The tests run to evaluate the performance envelope are: